“A man without culture is like zebra without stripes.” - African Proverb

 If you can't travel to Africa, don't forget there are private tutors available in the UK such as the tutors on Superprof.
 Since you're a tutor's only student (in that class), they can tailor all the lesson to you.

 Additionally, a large portion of the tutors on Superprof offer the first hour of tuition for free.
-This is a great opportunity to talk to them about how they teach, what they can teach you, and just to see if you get along.
+This is a great opportunity to talk to them about how they teach, what a violin teacher can bring you, and just to see if you get along.
 Whether you want to learn the violin for fun, get into a prestigious music school (in Africa or elsewhere in the world), or become a professional violinist, you can find a tutor to help you work towards your goals.

 For those who live rurally or have a work schedule that doesn't allow them to get regular violin tutorials, there are always online private tutorials via webcam.
 These are often cheaper than face-to-face tutorials as the tutor doesn't have to cover the cost of travelling in their rates.